tanaka42/androidapp-webremotevolumecontrol/README.md

 Adjust sound volume of your Android device remotely from any device that has a web browser, Android or not.
 Therefore, this also includes non-Android devices such as Apple or Microsoft devices, maybe televisions or even maybe watches if these things have web browsers.

-Both devices must be connected to the same local network (Wifi).
+Both devices must be connected to the same Local Area Network (e.g. Wifi).

 This Android application is (and will remain) free, without ads and open source.

-You can find on Google Play Store here :
+You can find it on Google Play Store here :
 [Web Remote Volume Control](https://play.google.com/store/apps/details?id=com.tanaka42.webremotevolumecontrol)